 The second most important thing about making a REAL egg cream is the ORDER of adding the components!

-1. Put about 1-1/2 to 2 inches of ice-cold whole MILK into the glass and put the SPOON in.
+This is where most people get it wrong!1.
+Put about 1-1/2 to 2 inches of ice-cold whole MILK into the glass and put the SPOON in.
 (I will concede that you may put the spoon in first if you want).

 2. Squirt the ice-cold SELTZER in, using as much pressure as you can but the thinnest stream possible.
 This generates the creamy white foam without blowing it all over the place—a mistake here could be disastrous, and so messy that you might require commercial cleaning!

 Fill it until the foam is 1 inch below the top of the glass.
 Done right, the foam should be creamy and snow white, with a distinctive bumpy texture.
 This might take practice.
 The seltzer spigots in the old-time soda fountains had two positions.
 When the handle was pulled forward, the seltzer came out in a thick stream under low pressure.
-When it was pushed back, it squirted out a thin stream under high pressure, allowing the soda jerk to create a foamy head.
+When it was pushed back, it squirted out a thin stream under high pressure, allowing the soda jerk to create a foamy head.3.
+Pour the chocolate SYRUP through the center of the white foam, until the foam rises to just above the rim of the glass.

 4. MIX the drink with the spoon, keeping the bowl of the spoon at the bottom of the glass, then remove the spoon.